 Urban in the Community

-From data walks to community advisory boards, here are some examples of how Urban researchers are incorporating community partners into our research.
+From data walks to community advisory boards, Urban researchers are incorporating community partners into our research.
+To see a list of publications that use community engaged methods, see our Community-Engaged Methods research area page.